AzizKpln/Moriarty-Project/README.md

 # ![](images/1.png)
 # What IS Moriarty?
 - Advanced Information Gathering And Osint Tool
-- Moriarty is a tool that tries to find good informations about the phone number that you provied;
+- Moriarty is a tool that tries to find good information about the phone number that you provieded;

 ->Tries To Find Owner Of The Number